 - Plant groups of four to five plants together.
 This makes it easier for pollinators to forage on a variety of species.

 - Leave it be!
 Leave patches of your yard undisturbed for bees that nest underground.

 Bee friendly plants

-These species are well adapted to the soil and climate in Eastern Ontario.
+These species are well adapted to the soil and climate in Eastern Ontario:

 Wellness and recognition garden / Arboretum

-A Wellness and Recognition Garden
+What is a Wellness and Recognition Garden?

 Tucker House proudly maintains an arboretum, an educational garden and a pollinator garden.

-The project is three-fold:
+The garden is three-fold:

 All the gardens presented above are sponsored by TD Friends of the Environment Foundation.